Skip to content

 )

-Like before, we can use the sample method to generate samples from the day of week effect:
+We use the sample method to generate samples from the day of week effect:

 with numpyro.handlers.seed(rng_seed=20):